danilocurvelo/imd0030-20242/lessons/search-trees.md

 : Enable efficient access to elements by index because each array access takes constant time no matter where the element is located inside the array.
 For the same reason, it's also efficient to change a single element in an array if we have its index.

 Nodes
 : Almost the opposite of arrays in runtime.
-Nodes are inefficient at accessing elements by index, but efficient at adding or removing items without having to shift over all other elements so long as there's a reference to the node that needs to change.
+Nodes are inefficient at accessing elements by index, but efficient at adding or removing elements without having to shift over all other elements so long as there's a reference to the node that needs to change.

 How might we efficiently perform binary search on nodes?